Spanish Vegetable Pisto with Eggs One-Pot Recipe!

 Pisto is the Spanish version of ratatouille from France, Italy’s caponata or imam bayildi hailing from Turkey.
 All of these well-known recipes have evolved from a heritage of vegetable stew recipes and all are made with virtually the same ingredients such as tomatoes, zucchini, eggplant, red and green peppers.

-Spanish Pisto is typically made using a combination of tomatoes, onions, eggplant or courgettes, green and red peppers, and olive oil.
+Spanish pisto is typically made using a combination of tomatoes, onions, eggplant or courgettes, green and red peppers, and olive oil.
 Pisto recipes tend to vary throughout Spain, and often feature seasonal vegetables too.

 Is Pisto vegan?